259th E-MIB Conducts Assumption of Command Ceremony

-Col. Jackie East, commander of the 259th Expeditionary Military Intelligence Brigade, recognizes members of the unit’s color guard after his assumption of command ceremony May 5, 2023, at Joint Base Lewis-McChord, Washington.
+Col. Edward Van Giezen (center), Military Intelligence Readiness Command chief of staff, stands together with incoming commander Col. Jackie East (left) and 259th Expeditionary Military Intelligence Brigade deputy commanding officer, Lt.
+Col. Dannielle Carroll-Wakem (right), during an assumption of command ceremony May 5, 2023, at Joint Base Lewis-McChord, Washington.
 (U.S. Army Reserve photo by Maj.
 Joshua Frye)

 |Date Taken: